SASH® (Support and Services at Home)

-- Need: In Vermont, the growing elderly population, coupled with a lack of a decentralized home-based system of care management, posed significant challenges for Vermonters who wanted to live independently at home.
+- Need: In Vermont, the growing population of older adults, coupled with a lack of a decentralized, home-based system of care management, posed significant challenges for those who wanted to remain living independently at home.

-The ability to live independently, safely, and in good health is important in a rural state like Vermont – its roughly 626,000 residents are spread across more than 9,000 square miles, and Burlington, its largest city, has fewer than 45,000 residents.
-An innovative initiative in Vermont works to give seniors and individuals with disabilities the option to live independently but still receive care and services.
+The ability to live safely, independently, and in good health is particularly important in a rural state like Vermont, where roughly 625,000 residents are spread across more than 9,000 square miles, with 2/3 of people living outside the state's sole metropolitan area.
+An innovative initiative uses housing as a platform to provide care and services to older adults and individuals with disabilities so they can remain living independently.

-SASH (Support And Services at Home) uses the existing network of affordable housing organizations to help participants connect with community-based support services and to provide evidence-based health promotion programs, care coordination, and health coaching on site.
-By using affordable housing hub sites across the state, the SASH model is able to provide a comprehensive and consistent platform for care and support where people live.
+SASH® (Support and Services at Home) uses the state's existing network of affordable housing organizations to connect participants with community-based support services and provide evidence-based coaching and programs on site.
+These 22 affordable housing organizations encompass more than 140 housing sites that serve as SASH hubs and provide a comprehensive and consistent platform for the delivery of care and support where people live.

 - Cathedral Square Corporation